-It may seem inconceivable to average users that the telephone number as we know it will eventually be rendered obsolete.
+It may seem inconceivable that the telephone number (also known as DIDs) as we know it will eventually be rendered obsolete.
 Phone numbers still play a big role as universal identifiers for online voice and video services, social media platforms, and innumerable websites that provide services.
 Since they are already well-ensconced in emerging telecommunications tech, the question arises as to how far they might be exploited in transitioning to cloud-based paradigms.

 E-164: Are Its Days Really Numbered?